 - Obfuscating Stupidity: His Fujita Goro persona, complete with winning smile and polite, friendly speech.
 Unlike Kenshin, this is just to disguise his true nature.

-- Pet the Dog: He casually adopts a little boy who was the only survivor of a village massacred by Shishio's men.
+- Pet the Dog: He casually adopts a little boy who was the only survivor of a massacred family in a village terrorized by Shishio's men.